Batch Ingest

 max_active_partitions | Maximum number of active partitions. | 576 |

-max_rows_per_partition | Based on the width of your data, you can control total the data size of the partition with max_rows_per_partition . | 15 |
+max_rows_per_partition | Based on the width of your data, you can control total the data size of the partition with max_rows_per_partition . | 64000 |

 max_active_partitions

-Regex Filter.
+Regex filter

 allows you to express the structure pattern to search.
-It is used in conjuction with settings.url

 Given the following example s3 source path